|Format for Publication|

 Web pages and Web links

-We discourage mentioning or citing web pages or web links in your paper, since web addresses are changed frequently by their owners.
+We strongly discourage any mentioning or citing web links/URLs in your paper, since web addresses are changed frequently by their owners.
 This often results in broken links (dead links) in your paper in the future.
 It is annoying if readers cannot find the web pages when clicking on the links.

 Supplementary materials may include figures, tables, methods, videos, and other materials.
 They are available online linked to the original published article.
 Supplementary tables and figures should be labeled with "S1", "S2", ...
 E.g. Table S1, Figure S1, Video/Movie S1, and cited in the manuscript in the same way.
 Do not write them as "S Table 1" or "S Figure 1".